 I plan on visiting Guatemala this fall and I’ll be around the Pacaya (2552 meters), a very popular spot for backpackers and a realistic goal for a first attempt, so I thought… why not give it a shot?
 I have about 3 more months to get ready, and I’ve been going at it for 1½ month already…

 Not that I don’t want to be a plus-size anymore.
 I just want to be able to do even more.
 I just don’t ever want to think that I’m not in shape enough to do something I really want to do.

-If I lose weight, than good for me, and chances are, it will happen in the process.
+If I lose weight, then so be it, and chances are, it will happen in the process.
 But this is definitely not my priority.

 I’ll start with the Pacaya volcano.
 Then maybe, when I’m fitter, the 3-day Inca Trail in Peru, to reach Machu Picchu, which is on my “Travel Bucket List”.
-Ultimate goal would be the Everest Base Camp (EBC), in Nepal, at 5364 meters of altitude.
+The ultimate goal would be the Everest Base Camp (EBC), in Nepal, at 5364 meters of altitude.
 Maybe, one day.